jack3898/create-lazy-object/README.md

 # Create Lazy Object

-A tiny zero dependency package that lets you define an object literal using a utility to lazily compute properties on access.
+A tiny zero-dependency package that lets you define an object literal using a utility to lazily compute properties on access.

+The first access to the property is cached, and then reused for subsequent accesses.

 Powered by proxies!